-This decision will also be influenced by the level of medical facilities and resources available in the country where you have fallen ill.
-However, there may also be instances where you are deemed medically unfit to travel.
+Additionally, the availability of medical facilities and resources in the country where you fell ill will also influence this decision.
+However, it is important to note that there may be situations where you are deemed medically unfit to travel, further impacting the outcome.

 Where can I get the best deal on repatriation?